robwhelan/datalake/README.md

 9. Run the glue job.
 This will move the new dataset into the curated zone.

-10. Turn on a redshift cluster
+## 10. Turn on a redshift cluster
-Make sure the security group is there.

-11. Query editor:
+Query editor:
 a. create table that matches the schema from S3 curated zone.
 b. copy data from s3 into redshift table.
 c.
 Do some queries -- aggregate # of deals and sum of deal value per seller; average review per seller / per SDR.

+## 11. Turn on quicksight

 Design Principles
 1.